baronbird/gregori/README.md

 # gregori
-platformer about a tiny gardener in C++ w/ SDL
+tiny platformer about a tiny gardener in C++ w/ SDL